khulnasoft/BugVault/docs/developer/DEVELOP.md

    all significant commits

 ### Using pip-tools
-OSIDB has adopted `pip-tools` as its tool of choice for python dependency management, in this section we'll go over the basics, the similarities and the differences between `pip-tools` and `pip`, as well as how to use it effectively.
+BUGVAULT has adopted `pip-tools` as its tool of choice for python dependency management, in this section we'll go over the basics, the similarities and the differences between `pip-tools` and `pip`, as well as how to use it effectively.